rubiefawn/remedy/docs/content/tricks-and-weapons.md

 * **Ammunition:** You can use a rifle to make an attack only if you have shells to fire from the shotgun.
 Each time you attack with the shotgun, you expend one shell.
 * **Ranged:** A shotgun can be used to make a ranged attack against all creatures within a 60-foot cone \(100-foot cone with disadvantage\), inflicting physical damage on a hit.
-* **Reload:** A shotgun can make three attacks before it must be reloaded as an action or bonus action.
+* **Reload:** A shotgun can make three attacks before it must be reloaded as an action.
 * **Two-handed:** A shotgun requires two hands to use.

 ### Sling